ylin36/containerization/k8s-primer/namespace.md

     client-certificate: C:\Users\Yang\.minikube\profiles\minikube\client.crt
     client-key: C:\Users\Yang\.minikube\profiles\minikube\client.key
 ```

-all the kubectl commands will be executed within the context of the testing Namespace.
-That is, until we change the context again, or use the --namespace argument.
+Switch to newly created namespace
 ```
 kubectl config use-context testing
 ```
+all the kubectl commands will be executed within the context of the testing Namespace.
+That is, until we change the context again, or use the --namespace argument.

 # 4. Communication between namespace